satokaz/vscode-memo-life-for-you/README.md

 * Create a file with the entered value as `title` and `filename`.
 * When you press enter with empty, create a file with `YY-MM-DD.md`.
 If a file with the same name already exists, it opens the file without overwriting it.
+* When text is selected on the editor and the command is executed, it can be used for title and file name.
 * The file is opened to the VS Code instance that executed the `Memo: Edit` command.

 ### Memo: Today's quick Memo